dnielpy/Lana/README.md

-# Claro — Minimal Task Management App
+# Lana — Minimal Task Management App

-**Claro** is a minimalist task management app designed for clarity, focus, and simplicity.
-With a clean interface and no unnecessary distractions, **Claro** helps you stay organized and focused on what matters most.
+**Lana** is a minimalist task management app designed for clarity, focus, and simplicity.
+With a clean interface and no unnecessary distractions, **Lana** helps you stay organized and focused on what matters most.

 ## Features